Sesamoid Bones Of The Thumb

 Gradual Progression of Activity

-When starting a new exercise program or increasing the intensity of your current routine, it's important to progress gradually.
-Avoid doing too much too soon, as this can overload the sesamoid bones and lead to injury.
+When starting a new exercise program or increasing the intensity of your current routine, make sure to progress gradually.
+Avoid doing too much too soon, as this can overload the sesamoid bones and lead to injury Still holds up..

 Start with a low level of intensity and gradually increase the load or duration as your thumb muscles get stronger.
 Listen to your body and stop if you experience any pain.
 This is especially important for activities like rock climbing or weightlifting that heavily rely on thumb strength.